 And is that an argument that anyone really wants to make?
 That a husband has an inalienable right to deprive his wife of food and water when she is a burden?

 Even putting abortion and marriage issues aside, there are enough questions about the Terri Schiavo case to make one wonder: Did she get due process?
 If that is in doubt-I think it's clear it is--why has the National Organization for Women not advocated on behalf of her due-process rights?
 (And oh, by the way, how about the civil-liberties and human-rights groups?)

 On Capitol Hill, the chronology of the Schiavo bill left a lot to be desired (and obviously, taking her case to the level of Congress was never desirable).
 But what is clear is that, in large part, a group of men in suits prominently fought for one woman's right to live.

 These men--Tom DeLay, Roy Blunt, James Sensenbrenner, Dave Weldon, Bill Frist, Mel Martinez, Rick Santorum, and others--tried to defend the rights of Terri Schiavo from Washington.
 For years, Jeb Bush tried to defend her on the state level.
-Recently, George W. Bush signed the Schiavo bill and urged us to "err on the side of life
+Recently, George W. Bush signed the Schiavo bill and urged us to "err on the side of life" when in doubt.

 Needless to say, these men will not be getting "feminist of the year" awards.
 And so-called "women's groups" will continue to pass themselves off to Congress and the media as voices for America's women.
 But they didn't speak up for Laci Peterson (and her son Conner) and Terri Schiavo, and they don't speak for me.
 And I know I'm not the only one.